kkapre/Deep-Learning-EEG/README.md

 Designed to be used in Google Colab with a GPU.
 Uses tensorflow-keras

-Applied neural network architectures to decode imagined movements using labeled EEG data from http://www.bbci.de/competition/iv/
+Uses labeled EEG data from http://www.bbci.de/competition/iv/

 Compared convolutional neural network (CNN), recurrent neural network (RNN), and hybrid convolutional recurrent networks (CRNNs).